Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

            return dist, rot_y
 ```

-With these new restrictions applied, the detecting area will assume a fraction circle shape 90 degrees wide and 2 units deep right in front of the robot.
+With these new restrictions, the detecting area will assume a fraction circle shape 90° degrees wide and 2 units deep right in front of the robot.
 The following picture shows how the detecting area looks like:

-* #### `find_golden_token(angle)`
+* #### `find_golden_token()`
-This function works in a similar way of  `find_silver_token()` but for gold tokens.
+This function works in a similar way to `find_silver_token()` but for gold tokens.
-Thanks to this function the robot will be able to detect the closest gold token to the center of the robot within a defined area.
-The main difference that distingush its behavior to the `find_silver_token()` is the fact that `find_golden_token(angle)` has an input **argument** which tels the function how wide the circle fraction of the detecting area has to be.
+Thanks to this function, the robot will detect the closest gold token to the center of the robot within a defined area.
+The main difference between `find_silver_token()` and `find_golden_token()` is the wider detecting area of 120° degrees compared to the 90° degrees of the other one.

 **The function**: